Hotel Normandy Le Chantier,

 Living spaces open to all on the ground floor

 The ground floor is fully open to the public.
 The Buckwheat crêperie, an obvious nod to the hotel’s name, attracts passers-by and regulars from the neighbourhood.
 El Vecino spreads the friendly energy of the taqueria that is already well-known in the Marais district.
-The speakeasy, Rehab, and the wine bar, 75CL, extend the experience late into the evening.
+The speakeasy, and the wine bar, 75CL, extend the experience late into the evening.
 These establishments welcome a diverse clientele, far beyond the hotel’s guests alone.
 However, they will disappear when the hotel fully reopens to make way for two high-end brasseries.
 In the meantime, they give the Normandy a daily vitality, occupying a space somewhere between a neighbourhood spot and a destination.

 2027 will mark a new chapter for the Normandy Hotel